The 7 Most Critical Responsibilities of a District Manager

 Responsibility #6: Marketing

 It does not mean that the multi-unit leader does all the marketing.
-But they do have to identify which units are ready for increased revenue so they can then co-create a local store marketing plan, together with the unit manager and the leadership team, to increase sales year over year.
+However, they do have to identify which units are ready for increased revenue so they can then co-create a local store marketing plan, together with the unit manager and the leadership team, to increase sales year over year.

-This is a joint responsibility because nobody knows the local community the way the unit manager and their team does.
+This is a joint responsibility because nobody knows the local community the way the unit manager and their team do.
 That’s why the role of the district manager is to help and guide them in creating this plan.

 Responsibility #7: Results

-• These results are not only in the area of financials, but also in the area of business, growth, culture, development, and all the other areas that district managers are responsible for.
+- These results are not only in the area of financials but also in the area of business, growth, culture, development, and all the other areas that district managers are responsible for.

 For many district managers, it takes a long time to understand this; others never get there.